 As the two stories herein indicate, there are many sides to the alimony issue.
 Increasingly, as women devote their lives to successful careers, they are the ones who wind up paying alimony when the marriage falls apart.
 In more traditional marriages, women who devote their lives to supporting their husband’s career and raising children of the marriage, most likely would be left destitute, with little opportunity to make up for lost earnings, without alimony as a resource.

 That is not to say there are not alimony cases where men get the raw end of the deal.
 In most cases, in fact, no one walks away from a divorce “happy.”
 Successful divorces require compromise, with neither party getting exactly what they want, but most of what they can live with.
 Just as relationships are complex, so are divorces.
 There are many facets to the issues, and each relationship is different.

 The biggest mistake couples can make is to view the other party as the enemy, or to hire an attorney who views a soon-to-be ex-spouse as though he or she were the attorney’s ex-spouse.
 A good attorney will educate you on the law and zealously represent your interests without inserting their own personal opinions in the mix.
 Professional opinions, yes, but personal opinions, no.

 Before you decide who should represent you in your divorce, seek recommendations from trusted friends, interview a few, and check attorney referral sites and with The Florida Bar to find out about the lawyer’s qualifications, experience and ethical history.
 Don’t just hire someone based on a catchy slogan.
 If you do, you might find caught up in someone else’s political agenda.

-To schedule a consultation with Ambrose Family Law to discuss the particulars of your case, call or e-mail our office today.
+To schedule a consultation with Sandra K. Ambrose to discuss the particulars of your case, call or e-mail our office today.